Fluctuation theory and exit systems for positive self-similar Markov processes

-We will prove this result in two main steps, first of all we will prove the convergence in the finite dimensional sense and then in Section \ref{weakconvergence} we will prove that the convergence holds in the Skorohod's sense.
+We will prove this result in two main steps, first of all we will prove the convergence in the finite-dimensional sense and then in Section \ref{weakconvergence} we will prove that the convergence holds in the Skorohod's sense.

-As in the proof of Theorem~\ref{limitladder}, the most important tool to prove convergence of finite dimensional distributions is to establish the convergence of the resolvent of $X$ as $x$ tends to $ 0.$ One may then appeal to reasoning along the lines the proof of Theorem~1 in \cite{BeY} (see also the second step in the proof of our Theorem~\ref{limitladder}).
-Note that, whilst Bertoin and Yor \cite{BeY} require that the underlying L\'evy process drifts to $\infty$, we may circumvent the use of this condition as we are able to write the resolvent of $X$ in terms of the process $(R,H).$ We omit the details.
+As in the proof of Theorem~\ref{limitladder}, the most important tool to prove convergence of finite-dimensional distributions is to establish the convergence of the resolvent of~$X$ as $x$ tends to $ 0$.
+One may then appeal to reasoning along the lines the proof~of Theorem 1 in~\cite{BeY} (see also the second step in the proof of our Theorem~\ref{limitladder}).
+Note that, while Bertoin and Yor \cite{BeY} require that the underlying L\'{e}vy process drifts to $\infty$, we may circumvent the use of this condition as we are able to write the resolvent of $X$ in terms of the process $(R,H)$.
+We omit the details.
 We will finish the proof by establishing the formula for the entrance law.

 First of all we recall that in Corollary~\ref{th:exitformulares} we established that the $q$-resolvent of $X$ is given by